gautierevn/gautierevn/_posts/2024-07-15-swift-semantic-watermarking.md

 ## TL;DR

-- Embed a semantic watermark during editing so post-hoc detectors can localize tampering.
+- Embed a semantic watermark so post-hoc detectors can assert authenticity.
-- Keep perceptual quality intact on pristine assets by injecting the signal only when an edit happens.
+- Keep perceptual quality intact on pristine assets by injecting the signal imperceptibly.
 - Release an open pipeline (paper + code) to reproduce benchmarks and ablations.

 ## Why SWIFT?

-Semantic alteration is now cheap, but most forensic tools struggle to tell genuine stories from fabricated ones.
-Rather than guessing after the fact, SWIFT (Semantic Watermarking for Image Forgery Thwarting) nudges the generator to stamp an editable image with an imperceptible yet verifiable signal.
-The idea is simple: if we cooperate with the editing network, downstream auditors can later check authenticity without needing the original asset.
+Semantic alteration is now cheap, with image editing leading the charge.
+Most forensic tools struggle to tell genuine stories from fabricated ones, the best being only able to tell is a specific AI generator was used.
+Rather than guessing after the fact, SWIFT (Semantic Watermarking for Image Forgery Thwarting) embed the meaning of the image by projecting a caption into an imperceptible yet verifiable signal.
+The idea is simple: if we know what the image was using the caption, downstream auditors can later check authenticity without needing the original asset.

 ## How it works

-1. **Watermark guidance** - while editing an image, we optimize a frequency-aware watermark loss so the edit carries a semantic signature.
-2. **Tamper localization** - a lightweight detector recovers the watermark and highlights which pixels were modified.
-3. **Integrity switch** - if an image is untouched, we skip the watermark step, so there is no quality hit on clean content.

-The repository includes training scripts, evaluation notebooks, and ablation studies on robustness against compression, resizing, and intentional removal attempts.
+1. **Caption** - a captioning model is responsible for providing a textual description of the image.
+2. **Real Vector watermarking** - Usually, deep-learning based watermarking models embed bits, not real vectors.
+We chose this path as it enables us to carry more information.
+3. **Confidence Metric** - at the receiving end, a confidence metric is computed to know is the decoded message is close from its perfect representation.
+This metric is heavily correlated with correctness and ensure the trustworthiness of the watermark.

 ## What's next

-We are exploring how SWIFT pairs with generative provenance systems, and whether similar signals can travel across video timelines.
-Feedback and pull requests are welcome - grab the code, run the benchmarks, and let me know where to improve.
+SWIFT was really fun to write as it introduced a new idea in the field of watermarking, using it as a communication channel.
+But the capacity is rather limited, up to 48 bits and then the interferences from the modulation become to much of a burden.
+So next work will focus on trying to bypass this modulation that is responsible for projecting bits into a real-valued vector.